-- on sites of 10 or more dwellings, 30% of the total dwellings will be in the form of affordable housing; - on sites of 5 9 dwellings, 20% provision of the total dwellings will be in the form of affordable housing; and - on sites of 1 4 dwellings, a financial contribution will be made that will enable the equivalent of 10% of the housing to be provided as affordable housing elsewhere in the Borough.
+- on sites of 10 or more dwellings, 30% of the total dwellings will be in the form of affordable housing; - on sites of 5 9 dwellings, a financial contribution will be made that will enable the equivalent of 20% of the housing to be provided as affordable housing elsewhere in the Borough; and - on sites of 1 4 dwellings, a financial contribution will be made that will enable the equivalent of 10% of the housing to be provided as affordable housing elsewhere in the Borough.

-For sites of more than 4 dwellings, provision should be made on site in the first instance with a financial contribution being negotiated to make up the full requirement as appropriate.
+For sites of 10 or more dwellings, provision should be made on site in the first instance with a financial contribution being negotiated to make up the full requirement as appropriate.